 Quick Summary

-There are a total of seven plateaus in India the Deccan Plateau, Marwar Plateau, Central Highland, Bundelkhand Upland, Malwa Plateau, Baghelkhand, Chota Nagpur Plateau, Meghalaya Plateau, and Maharashtra Plateau.
-Plateaus are unique geographical features that cover significant areas of the earth’s surface.
-People often refer to plateaus as tablelands or mesas, and the collision of two continental plates or volcanic eruptions forms them.
+India has several notable plateaus, each with unique characteristics and formation processes.
+The central plateaus in India include the Deccan Plateau, Marwar Plateau, Central Highland, Bundelkhand Upland, Malwa Plateau, Baghelkhand Plateau, Chota Nagpur Plateau, Meghalaya Plateau, and Maharashtra Plateau.
+Plateaus are unique geographical features covering significant surface areas of the Earth.
+They are often referred to as tablelands or mesas due to their extensive, flat tops and steep sides.
+Plateaus in India are formed through various geological processes, including the collision of two continental plates, which causes the land to be pushed upward, and volcanic eruptions, where lava flows build up over time to create a flat, elevated surface.

 Plateaus are created through a variety of geological processes.
-One typical method is tectonic uplift.
-The Earth’s crust is pushed upward, resulting in elevated landforms.
+One typical method is tectonic uplift, in which the Earth’s crust is pushed upward, resulting in elevated landforms.
 Plateaus can also be generated by volcanic activity, in which successive lava eruptions accumulate over time, resulting in a level or gradually sloping surface.
 Erosion and weathering also contribute to the formation of plateaus.
-The surrounding lands are gradually eroded by wind, water, and ice, but the elevated plateau remains largely intact.
+The surrounding lands are steadily eroded by wind, water, and ice, but the elevated plateau remains largely intact.

 Here is the list of Plateaus in India with states: